-How to Apply for CEUs
+How to Apply for CEUs CECs

 ASHE is an official provider of CEUs.
-If you wish to have your chapter program approved for CEU credit, the following information must be provided:
+If you wish to have your chapter program approved for CEU credit, https://app.smartsheet.com/b/form?EQBCT=5a555da37ff34774a3be742d4ba39847 the following information must be provided:

-- Faculty biographies that indicate that the instructor is qualified to present the material and meet the learning objectives. - Learning objectives for each session for which you are requesting CEU approval. - A timed agenda for the program.
+Faculty biographies that indicate that the instructor is qualified to present the material and meet the learning objectives.

+Learning objectives for each session for which you are requesting CEU CECs approval.

+A timed agenda for the program.